history

 Where did the portrait come from?

 Peter Wadlow tells us that the portrait came from a large house in the Banbury area that was being renovated in the late 1960s.
-Research reveals that the best candidate is Great Tew.
+Peter's description of the house indicates that the painting probably came from Great Tew manor.
 At that time, the house had been inherited by Major Eustace Robb but was in a bad condition so Robb embarked on a massive renovation project.

 Great Tew manor house